 The primary goal of our programs is to provide our students with the tools they will need to apply their GIS and cartography knowledge to their specific area of interest.
-Due to the vast range of GIS applications the possibilties are endless.
-Graduates from the GIS Fundamentals Capstone Certificate can expect to enter the job market at entrylevel GIS positions.
-Gradutes from our more advanced programs will acuire skills that could be applied to a range of entry level to high level GIS positions.
+Due to the vast range of GIS applications the possibilities are endless.
+Graduates from the GIS Fundamentals Capstone Certificate can expect to enter the job market at entry level GIS positions.
+Graduates from our more advanced programs will acquire skills that could be applied to a range of entry level to high level GIS positions.
 For more information on the GIS job outlook check out this article.

 Is there a time limit to complete a program?